ccxzhang/4DataViz/index.md

     <iframe iframe src="dataviz/ldastats.html" frameborder="0" scrolling="yes"
     title="Survey Map" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe>
   </div>
-  <figcaption font-size="12px"> The figure displays the perplexity and coherence scores along with the number of components. </figcaption>
+  <figcaption font-size="12px"> The figure displays the perplexity and coherence scores along with the number of topics. </figcaption>
 </div>

 Here employs the Latent Dirichlet Allocation (LDA) to extract topics of a Zhihu (the Chinese version of Quora) question about “how to perceive nationalism.”
 Perplexity and coherence scores are measures to evaluate the model’s performance.
 The higher the coherence score, the more consistent the topic would be.
 Generally, the perplexity score would decrease along with the number of topics.
 The above figure displays that 12 topics seem to make the most sense.
 Then, the cloud of top words could help us understand each topic’s theme.